ahawker/etf/README.md

 # etf
-etf is a module for supporting encoding/decoding of the [Erlang External Term Format](http://erlang.org/doc/apps/erts/erl_ext_dist.html) in Python.
+etf is a module for encoding/decoding of the [Erlang External Term Format](http://erlang.org/doc/apps/erts/erl_ext_dist.html) in Python.

 ## About
 Even though there are already other libraries which support this functionality.
 See: